CSU-CompSci-CS163-4/Lab11ModdedBrokenEreader/README.md

 # Lab11 Modded Broken EReader
 For this lab, you will be building on Lab 9.
 To start, transfer your work from the lab 9 methods into the new copy of EReader.java.

+# Step 0 -- Copy Over Code from Lab9
+This is an extension of lab 9, so make sure to copy your code over where appropriate to avoid any issues.

 # Step 1 -- Writing the Methods
 For this lab, you will be expected to complete the following methods:
 - mathReader(String outputFile)